MWSandbox/docs/certifications/AZ-700-notes.md

   - Up to 300 instances
   - VMs in a single availability set or a VMSS
   - Health probes (TCP, HTTP)
-  - Does NOT support: Multiple AZs, high Availability, HTTPS health probes, optional NSG, no SLAs
+  - Does NOT support: Multiple AZs, high Availability, HTTPS health probes, optional NSG, no SLAs, no cross-region traffic over peered networks
 - Standard tier:
   - Up to 1.000 instances
   - Any VM, any VMSS in a single VNet
   - HTTPS health probe, multi AZ, high availability (for internal LB), 99,99% SLA supported
   - NSG is required
+- Gateway tier: For 3rd party NVAs
 - Public vs. internal/private LBs
+  - Public: Outbound connections of VMs through NAT
 - Layer 4 (transport)
 - High availability through global load balancer that can balance regional LBs
 - Multiple IPs can be connected to the same LB